How to Calculate Restaurant Prime Costs [Formula]

 In the most simple terms, prime costs are the combined costs of a restaurant’s products and its people.

-In other words, it is the sum of the total cost-of-goods-sold (COGS) – which would include food, non-alcoholic beverage, beer and liquor (pour costs) – and the total labor costs – which would include salaries and wages, taxes, benefits and insurance.
+In other words, it is the sum of the total cost-of-goods-sold (COGS), which would include pour costs (for non-alcoholic beverages, beer, liquor, and wine) and restaurant food costs, and the total labor costs, which would include salaries and wages, taxes, benefits and insurance.

 These “prime” expenses are under the direct control of management and are referred to as “controllable expenses.”
 A restaurant’s “controllable expenses” present both the greatest exposure for losses as well as the greatest opportunity to improve your restaurant’s profits.